 A few weeks before this happened, a reporting center called Stop AAPI Hate said it received 2,808 reports of anti-Asian discrimination between March 19, 2020, and December, 2020, while noting that the real figure is likely much higher.
 The group had formed at the start of the pandemic in response to increased racial violence.

 On the evening of March 18, protesters marched through Uptown, Minneapolis, before stopping at a park to speak out against anti-Asian racism, which experts describe as vastly underreported.
 Using sound equipment out the back of a truck, activists enjoined white attendees to introduce their family and friends to the everyday fight against racism.
-They echoed a point from last summer’s Black Lives Matter movement: that the incident (in this case, on March 17) was nothing new.
+They echoed a point from last summer’s Black Lives Matter movement: that the incident was nothing new.

 To combat racism against the the Asian American and Pacific Islander (AAPI) population, here are some resources on reporting hate incidents, learning how to intervene, and lending support to local and national causes.